JEPSEN

 We could reproduce this behavior readily—it occurred roughly every five minutes.
 However, Bufstream initially struggled to reproduce it.

 This issue was caused by Bufstream omitting a field from the error responses sent to clients.
 Imagine that Bufstream sent a message to etcd to commit a new record in the log, and etcd processed that request.
 However, due to a process pause or network partition, Bufstream might time out waiting for a response from etcd, and send an error back to the client.
-While Bufstream’s response included an error code, it did not set the offset for the sent record to the special value -1
+While Bufstream’s response included an error code, it did not set the offset for the sent record to the special value -1, which some clients relied on as a signal of an error.
+Consequently, the official Java client we used in our tests interpreted this error as a successful response with offset 0.
+Bufstream’s test suite used Franz-go, which interpreted these messages as errors.
+This meant that Bufstream’s test suite did not encounter this issue.

 Bufstream fixed this issue in version 0.1.3-rc.6, and we have not observed it since.

-3.4 Lost Transaction Writes (#4)
+4.4 Lost Transaction Writes (#4)

-{:process 7,
+:process 7,

 :f :send,